Divorced and Destroyed: How the System Fails Women

 And

-they didn't listen to you when you're an attorney.
+so basically, they didn't listen to you and your attorney.
 No.

 So now you have to sell your home.
 Yes.